Billable Hours Calculator

 - Write-down

-- A reduction applied to a billable row after its gross amount is calculated.
+- A reduction from the gross row amount before the net subtotal is calculated.

-- Net amount divided by gross amount before collection, shown as a percentage when gross amount is positive.
+- Net amount divided by gross amount, expressed as a percentage.

 References: